George Soros conspiracy theories

-Soros's philanthropy and support for progressive causes has made him the subject of many conspiracy theories, some of them originating from the political right.
-Veronika Bondarenko, writing for Business Insider said that "For two decades, some have seen Soros as a kind of puppet master secretly controlling the global economy and politics."
+Hungarian-American billionaire businessman George Soros is the subject of numerous conspiracy theories.
+Veronika Bondarenko, writing for Business Insider, said: "For two decades, some have seen Soros as a kind of puppet master secretly controlling the global economy and politics."
 The New York Times describes the allegations as moving "from the dark corners of the internet and talk radio" to "the very center of the political debate" by 2018.
+Professor Armin Langer has noted that Soros is "the perfect code word" for conspiracy theories that unite antisemitism and Islamophobia.